Qala-Dev/course-materials/course/week-1.md

    2. You should conclude with a strong understanding of how parent and child keys are derived from each other, and from a master seed .
 3. Set up a manual bitcoin and lightning developer environment on regtest by following the guide from Bitstein: [Setting up a Bitcoin/Lightning test environment](https://medium.com/@bitstein/setting-up-a-bitcoin-lightning-network-test-environment-ab967167594a)
    1. Note, this environment should be using Bitcoin Core and LND which have been build from source by yourself.
-4. If you finish all of the above, you can continue on with the "TABConf wallet expansion" on [Thursday](week-1.md#thursday)
+4. If you finish all of the above, you can continue your progression by following the "TABConf wallet expansion" on [Thursday](week-1.md#thursday)

 ### Thursday